 References.
 References for this page's information comes from school, books and the bandstand and made way easier by the folks along the way. |

-Find a mentor / academia Alaska.
+Find a mentor / e-book / academia Alaska.
 Always good to have a mentor when learning about things new to us.
 And with music and its magics, nice to have a friend or two ask questions and collaborate with.
 Seek and ye shall find.
-Your musical friends, local high schools, librarys, friends and family, musicians in your home town ... just ask around, someone will know someone who knows about music and can help you with your studies in this musical arts e-book. |
+Local high schools, libraries, friends and family, musicians in your home town ... just ask around, someone will know someone who knows someone about music and can help you with your studies in the musical arts. |

 |